ahmadawais/hacktoberfest/README.md

 ## ⚡️ Git Extensions
 *Git is designed for source control management.
 Extensions help people to extend the idea and push version control to everywhere*

-- [Git Large File Storage](https://git-lfs.github.com/) — practical solution for versioning large files. supported by GitHub
+- [Git Large File Storage](https://git-lfs.github.com/) — a practical solution for versioning large files. supported by GitHub
 - [Git Virtual File System or GVFS](https://github.com/Microsoft/GVFS) — solution for managing very large Git repository while maintaining speed and efficiency of most operations, in development by Microsoft.
-- [git-annex](https://git-annex.branchable.com/) — allow managing massive binaries among machines, as if operating a standard git repository.
-Possible to create a synchronized folder with [git-annex assistant](https://git-annex.branchable.com/assistant/)
+- [git-annexe](https://git-annex.branchable.com/) — allow managing massive binaries among machines, as if operating a standard git repository.
+Possible to create a synchronized folder with [git-annexe assistant](https://git-annex.branchable.com/assistant/)
-- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - A Visual Studio code extension which helps you visualize code authorship at a glance via Git blame annotations and code lens.
+- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - A Visual Studio Code extension which helps you visualize code authorship at a glance via Git blame annotations and code lens.
 Allows you to seamlessly explore Git repositories and gain valuable insights via powerful comparison commands.

 ## ⚡️ Git Repository Hosting
 *People have plenty of options to host their source code*